-Remote monitoring and telehealth, coupled with in-home clinical care, enables the provision of high-quality care for Medicare Advantage members—particularly high-acuity, high-cost members.
+Remote patient monitoring, coupled with in-home clinical care, enables the provision of high-quality care for Medicare Advantage members—particularly high-acuity, high-cost members.
 Remote monitoring and telehealth allow members the opportunity to heal in the comfort of their homes with their loved ones.

 Saddled with multiple health concerns, Medicare Advantage members are prone to complicated and complex care plans that often involve multiple visits to physician(s) across specialities and care settings.

 Improving Transitions of Care While Curbing Unnecessary Costs

 As members move from the acute to post-acute care setting, they’re often discharged without the proper tools to successfully support their transition of care.
 In fact, 57% of Medicare patients are released from the hospital without any post-discharge monitoring.
 When members are not supported with digital enablement tools, we see a higher incidence of ED utilization and readmissions tied to poor medication adherence, lack of caregiver support, and/or poor health literacy.

 To control utilization, Payers see opportunity in remote monitoring and telehealth strategies, pairing coordinated outreach at (or soon after) discharge to improve member engagement and control total cost of care.
 Remote monitoring is a clinically effective tool that allows providers insight directly into the patient’s care.